fl101/awardfares-blog/_posts/2023-10-04-eurobonus-star-alliance-awards.md

 Thai Airways became one of the founding members of Star Alliance when the alliance was inaugurated in May 1997, marking its commitment to international cooperation and enhanced passenger experiences.

-**Best Cabins**: Thai Airways' Royal First Class and Royal Silk Business Class offer a luxurious experience, particularly on their Boeing 747 and A380 aircraft.
+**Best Cabins**: Thai Airways' Royal First Class and Royal Silk Business Class offer a luxurious experience, particularly on their A350 and A380.
 Aim for these cabins on long-haul routes to maximize the value of your points and relish the world-renowned Thai service.

 <img src="../assets/img/eurobonus-star-alliance-awards/thai-cabin.webp" alt="Best Cabin using SAS EuroBonus Points on Thai Airways." />